Techtonica/curriculum/practice/project_collaboration.md

 **Participants will be able to:**

-- Plan and design a project collaboratively with assigned roles and responsibilities.
+- Plan and design a project collaboratively, with specific roles and responsibilities for each team member.
-- Utilize Git and GitHub effectively for multi-contributor workflows.
+- Use Git and GitHub effectively for multi-contributor workflows.
 - Break down and assign tasks with incremental deadlines.
-- Implement daily check-ins to track project progress and support needs.
+- Integrate daily check-ins to track progress and understand group needs.
-- Complete a screen recording of the final project for the README.
+- Complete a screen recording of the final collaborative project in the README.

 ### Prerequisites

-- Completion of previous individual projects from weeks 1-8
-- Understanding of Git and GitHub for version control
+- Familiarity with Git and GitHub workflows for multi-contributor projects
-- Basic project planning knowledge and familiarity with Kanban/Scrum concepts
+- Completion of prior individual projects (weeks 1-8) as foundational practice
+- Introductory knowledge of time management techniques (e.g., Kanban, Scrum)

+---

 ### Project Outline

-1. **Project Setup and Planning (Day 1)**:
+1. **Project Selection and Setup**:
-   - Choose an existing project from weeks 1-8 to redesign as a group.
+   - Choose an earlier project from weeks 1-8 and start working on the [Animal Sighting Tracker](https://github.com/Techtonica/curriculum/blob/main/projects/mern-pern-project.md).
-   - Assign each participant specific features or sections to build independently.
+   - Define specific responsibilities within each group of 2-3 participants for both projects.
-   - Set up a shared GitHub repository and agree on branch naming conventions.
+   - Set up shared GitHub repositories with established branch naming conventions.
-   - Decide on a project timeline, with incremental deadlines for each part.
+   - Outline project timelines, with incremental deadlines for each assigned part.

-2. **Daily Check-Ins and Collaboration**:
+2. **Time Management and Project Breakdown**:
-   - Revisit [Time Management slides](https://docs.google.com/presentation/d/1VGlfYtWXQ8TEXsq4Bad0k2WZ-mK02hI3UwVXrfuUpPA/edit?usp=sharing) to help structure your week effectively.
+   - Revisit the [Time Management slides](https://docs.google.com/presentation/d/1VGlfYtWXQ8TEXsq4Bad0k2WZ-mK02hI3UwVXrfuUpPA/edit?usp=sharing) to plan time effectively for both projects.
+   - Intentionally break down each project before beginning any coding, ensuring clear division of tasks and realistic deadlines.
+   - Assign tasks that can be accomplished incrementally, with deadlines that allow for ongoing progress in both projects.

+3. **Daily Group Check-Ins**:
-   - Conduct daily check-ins within the group to address any roadblocks, reassign tasks if needed, and discuss the day’s goals.
+   - Conduct daily check-ins to track progress, address support needs, and adjust plans as required for both projects.
-   - Use project management techniques like Kanban or Scrum to track task progress.
+   - Use project management techniques (e.g., Kanban or Scrum) to help manage time, tasks, and progress on both projects simultaneously.

-3. **Implementation Phase**:
+4. **Development and Implementation**:
-   - Each participant should create branches for their assigned tasks, build the code, and perform local testing.
+   - Each participant will create branches for their assigned tasks, implement code, and conduct local testing on both projects.
-   - Regularly review and merge each branch once code is verified by another group member.
+   - Regularly review and merge branches after peer verification.
-   - Aim to keep pull requests small to facilitate manageable reviews.
+   - Keep pull requests focused to simplify code reviews.

-4. **Documentation**:
+5. **Documentation**:
-   - Record a screen walkthrough of the final project to include in the README.
+   - Record a screen walkthrough of the final collaborative project and include it in the README.
-   - Create a comprehensive README documenting project goals, setup instructions, and individual responsibilities.
+   - Document project goals, setup instructions, and task breakdowns clearly in each project’s README.

 ### Supplemental Materials

 - [Overview of Kanban](https://www.atlassian.com/agile/kanban) - 5 min read, 5:30 min video